epfl-ada/ada-2024-project-correlationeqcausation/README.md

 # What factors affect Oscar nominations?

 ## Abstract
 The Oscar Academy Awards are some of the most renowned movie awards in the world.
-Experts and critics carefully select nominees, and reward a few of them with the awards.
-In this project we aim to examine how various factors affect Oscar nominations in categories for specific actors (Such as best actress, best supporting actor).
-What drives the Oscar Academy Awards' decisions to nominate movies?
+Experts and critics carefully select nominees, and reward a few of them with the award.
+In this project we aim to examine how various factors affect Oscar nominations in categories for specific actors (such as best actress, best supporting actor).
+What drives the Oscar Academy Awards' decisions to nominate actors?
 Do Oscar nominations align with the popular opinion?
 To answer these questions, we will explore movie revenue and IMDB ratings in relation to Oscar nominations.
 To explore other factors affecting Oscar nominations, we look at properties such as actor ethnicity, theme/genre of the movies and actor history.
 We will explore this topic based on the CMU Movie Summary Corpus dataset, and [others](#datasets).

 ## Research Questions